Carbon Grey Basalt Slate

 Carbon Grey Basalt is a dark grey slate.
 This natural stone material is fairly consistent, almost completely solid grey.
 Dark colored slate is particularly popular in the modern design world due to its timeless look.

 This is ideal for those who wish to create a contrast with their already existing light-colored furniture.
 Pairing Carbon Grey Basalt with lightly stained wood or natural wood can completely alter the ambiance of your space!
 There is room for experimenting with a stone like Carbon Grey Basalt.
 Its simple nature is versatile and adaptable, ideal for homeowners who are decorating a new space.
 In addition to its appearance, the hardness and durability of slate is another worthwhile quality.
 Carbon Grey Basalt slate is perfect for kitchen countertops, bathroom vanity tops, backsplashes, and various other home structures.
-Slate is non-porous and resistant to heat, stains, and scratches.
+Slate is resistant to heat, stains, and scratches.
 There is very low maintenance required which assures that it will uphold its high quality for years to come.
 The qualities and physical appearance of this stunning carbon grey slate will convert you from the traditional stone options.
 Carbon Grey Basalt is definitely worth considering to completely change your space for the better.

 Material Type: Slate